 What is happening with the 226J letters?

-In late 2018, the IRS announced it was beginning to issue 226J letters to inform ALEs if their potential liability for an ESRP for tax year 2016.
-The determination of whether an ALE is liable for the ESRP and the amount proposed in the letter is based on information from forms 1094-C and 1095-C which were submitted for the 2016 tax year.
-If employers did not correctly, or fully, report their offered employee health insurance to the IRS using the 1094-C and 1095-C forms they could be subject to a substantial fine from the Internal Revenue Service.
+In late 2018, the IRS announced it was beginning to issue 226J letters to inform ALEs of their potential liability for an ESRP for tax-year 2016.
+The determination of whether an ALE is liable for the ESRP and the amount proposed in the letter is based on information from forms 1094-C and 1095-C submitted for tax-year 2016.
+If employers did not correctly or fully report their offered employee health insurance to the IRS using the 1094-C and 1095-C forms, they could be subject to a substantial fine from the Internal Revenue Service.

 Received a letter?
 Here's what to do: